-- 3.3 Once the plan has been examined and it is considered to meet the basic conditions and other legal and procedural requirements it will be put to a vote.
-This referendum will mean that of all those eligible to vote in the area covered by the Group Parish, will decide whether or not the Neighbourhood Development Plan should be made part of the statutory development plan for Herefordshire. - 3.4 It is hoped to reach referendum later in 2019 and have a final Neighbourhood Development Plan in place before the end of 2019. - 3.5 One final point to bear in mind is that the Neighbourhood Development Plan must take account of national planning policy and guidance provided by government; and strategic planning policy set by Herefordshire Council.
+- plan and now culminates in a referendum on whether the plan should be made part of the statutory development plan for Herefordshire. - 3.3 The Referendum will mean that all of those eligible to vote in the area covered by the Group Parish, will decide whether or not the Neighbourhood Development Plan should be made part of the statutory development plan for Herefordshire. - 3.4 The Referendum has been delayed until possibly 2021 as a result of the COVID-19 restrictions.
+Until then, significant weight will be given to it under the National Planning Guidance when making planning decisions. - 3.5 One final point to bear in mind is that the Neighbourhood Development Plan must take account of national planning policy and guidance provided by government; and strategic planning policy set by Herefordshire Council.
 The latter, as we show in the next chapter, is extremely important in terms of planning for future developments.